ofirgall/learn-nvim/chapters/02-basic-config.md

 > An autocommand is a command that is executed automatically in response to some event, such as a file being read or written or a buffer change.

-For example a good autocommand to highlight the text that has yanked.
+For example a good autocommand to highlight the text that was yanked.
 ```lua
 -- Highlight on yank
 vim.api.nvim_create_autocmd('TextYankPost', {